-The multi-tenant building totals 11,000 square feet, according to site plan created by Kimley-Horn.
+The multi-tenant building would contain two retail pods and an end-cap restaurant, according to site plan created by Kimley-Horn.
 There’s also a corner lot at the Posner Boulevard/Main View Drive intersection reserved for future development.
 Stacy Miller Menendez with JLL is leading up leasing efforts.

 The mixed-use district at the busy I-4 interchange will be getting vacation townhomes and an age-restricted apartment complex as it approaches buildout.